bregman-arie/devops-resources/aws.md

     - [ ] Go global in minutes - Easily deploy your application in multiple regions around the world which results in better experience (like lower latency) for users of your app

   - [ ] 3 Types of cloud computing
-    - [ ] Infrastructure as a service (IAAS) - You are managning the server.
+    - [ ] Infrastructure as a service (IAAS) - You are managing the server.
 It can virtual or physical.
 The provider (e.g. Amazon) will have no access to your server.
 EC2 is an example of IAAS.
     - [ ] Platform As a service (PAAS) - Someone else manages the underlying hardware and OS.
 You focus on the application side.
 Heroku and Google app engine are examples of PAAS.
     - [ ] Software As A service (SAAS) - You only worry about the software.
-As opoosed to PAAS, you don't have to worry about the installation and the setup of the application.
+As opposed to PAAS, you don't have to worry about the installation and the setup of the application.
 You just have to use the software itself.

   - [ ] 3 types of cloud computing deployments
     - [ ] Public Cloud - AWS, Azure & GCP